pftom/tuture-slate/docs/walkthroughs/XX-using-the-bundled-source.md

 <script src="./vendor/react-dom-server.js"></script>
 ```

-This ensures that Slate isn't bundling its own copy of Immutable and React, which would greatly increase the file size of your application.
+This ensures that Slate isn't bundling its own copy of React, which would greatly increase the file size of your application.

 Then you can add `slate.js` after those includes: